alex-kj-chin/theoryprep/index.md

 ---

 # Announcements
+(06/01) The first Problem Sessions are today!
+If you've been assigned a Monday session, be sure to join the Zoom meeting that was sent via your Instructor at the appropriate time.
+We're so excited to begin!

 (05/31) The first problem set has been posted, also in [materials](/theoryprep/materials/).
 It is due on Gradescope by June 7th, 11:59 PM PT.